ct-clearhaus/diceware-danish/README.rst

 2. Decide how strong the passphrase needs to be.
 For every word you add, you add just over 10.3 bits to the passphrase strength.
 So if you need 80 bit passphrase strength, you need a passphrase of 8 words.
-3. Roll the dice 4 times and look-up the number sequence in ``diceware.wordlist-danish.txt``.
+3. Roll the dice 4 times and look up the number sequence in ``diceware.wordlist-danish.txt``.
 This word is the first word in your passphrase.
 4. Repeat until you have collected enough words for your desired passphrase